 Provide better services designed to help us all.

-Let there be light then, these are truly mind blowing things we could only dream of happening, just a couple decades ago.
+Let there be light then, these are truly mind-blowing things we could only dream of happening, just a couple of decades ago.

-However is the natural continuation having AR or VR technology implanted in our brains?
+However is it the natural evolution to have AR or VR technology implanted in our brains?

 Not by a long shot I’d say.